Radinax/React-Personal-Blog-Gatsby/src/pages/5-array-manipulation/index.md

 > Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity.

-It should be **unique**, its not a good idea to define it always as the index if you know it will change.
+It should be **unique**, it's not a good idea to define it always as the index if you know it will change.

 > In practice, finding a key is not really hard.
 Most of the time, the element you are going to display already has a unique id.
 When that's not the case, you can add a new ID property to your model or hash some parts of the content to generate a key.
 Remember that the key only has to be unique among its siblings, not globally unique.